Plagiatus/Statistic-Books-MC/README.md

 |sb.secret.default|Secret Mode: No secrets.|
 |sb.secret.names|Secret Mode: Names hidden.|
 |sb.secret.scores|Secret Mode: Scores hidden.|

+### Combining Scoreboards

+Sometimes you want to have a scoreboard that isn't easily tracked by the default stats, because it's a combination of two different scores / stats.
+Starting in `v1.5.1` you can register a function to the `sb:run_before` function tag that is run `as @a` before the player scores are stored in the storage.
+This lets you easily add combined scoreboards that are tallied up just-in-time instead of needing to combine them constantly.

+You can use [this Scoreboard Combiner Utility](https://plagiatus.github.io/Statistic-Books-MC/generator/combined_scoreboards/) to create such combined scoreboards easily.

 ### Administrative work
 If you want / need to get into the nitty gritty of the administrative side (removing tracked statistics, removing players, etc), it's probably easiest to contact me directly at contact@plagiatus.net or use my [contact form](https://plagiatus.net/#contact) on my website.